aantipov/alexeime/blog/widget-driven-development/index.md

 - deduplicate all the requests
 - ensure data consistency: all the components should always have the same data when using the same request
-- provide data invalidation ability: if a component changes data on the server, other the components that rely on that data should receive the new data
+- provide data invalidation ability: if a component changes data on the server, other components that rely on that data should receive the new data
 - be transparent to components and not affect their logic in any way (make components think they communicate to Backend directly)

 ![Frontend and Backend interaction using an API Wrapper](./api-wrapper.png)